BeardedTinker/Home-Assistant_Config/custom_components/tuya_local/devices/README.md

 as `config` or `diagnostic` to restrict where they appear automatically in Home Assistant.

+### `name`

+*Optional.*

+The name associated with this entity can be set here.
+If no name is set, it will inherit the name at the top level.
+This is mostly useful for overriding the name entities to give more information about the purpose of the entity, or to differentiate multiple entities of the same type.

+Where possible, `translation_key` should be used instead of an explicit name.

+### `mode`

+*Optional.
+For number entities, default="auto", for others, None*

+For number entities, this can be used to force `slider` or `box` as the input method.
+The default `auto` uses a slider if the range is small enough, or a box otherwise.
+It is recommended to let HA decide based on its own logic which mode to use, and override it in the UI settings rather than forcing your personal preference on others.
+But if an entity really does only make sense with one UI mode, then this is provided to handle those cases.

+### `hidden`

+*Optional, true/unavailable, default=false*

+If `hidden` is `true`, then the entity will be disabled by default.
+If `hidden` is `unavailable`, then the entity will be disabled by default if the entity's `available` dp indicates it is unavailable.
+This may not work correctly if the device has not returned data yet when HA checks for this at startup.

+This can be used with advanced config or diagnostic entities that general users will not be interested in.
+To use such entities, the user must explicitly enable them after adding the device to Home Assistant.

 ### `dps`

 This is a list of the definitions for the Tuya DPs associated with